jcase34/jcase34/README.md

 [Stanford Algorithms Course - Homeworks](https://github.com/jcase34/Stanford-Algorithms-Course)

 I've also been spending a lot of time learning iOS/mobile development.
-Using a couple resources (Angela Yu - Udemy, HackingWithSwift), I've been able to come up to speed fairly quickly.
-I'm currently building out my own personal project called [Trashmapper](https://github.com/jcase34/TrashMapper-iOS-Project) that utilizes UIKit, Firebas, camera kit, and other features.
-I also have a few others ideas but would like to complete this one first.
+Using a couple resources (Angela Yu - Udemy, HackingWithSwift), I've been get a handle on mini-projects and building out some applications using URLSession, delegates, tableViews, etc. I'm currently building out my own personal project called [Trashmapper](https://github.com/jcase34/TrashMapper-iOS-Project) that utilizes UIKit, Firebase, camera kit, and other features.

 ### iOS Project Demos
 #### Classic Hangman (UI built in code)